1Pip2/QueueLang/README.md

 ### Variables
 'set(\<identifier>)' sets that identifier to the value at the front of the queue.
-To modifiy the value of a varialbe simply use 'set' again.
+To modify the value of a variable simply use 'set' again.
 'let' defines a constant and trying to 'set' a constant will result in an error.
 To use a variable, type the name of said variable(\<identifier>).
 This will enqueue the variable value.
 > set(a) 5 do<br />